Skip to Main Content

 • Manually: Enter the manuscript's title and journal title - not recommended if you have the PMID or DOI available.

-• Too often, authors or delegates will upload a manuscript to NIHMS and use the manual method instead of DOI, PMID or importing from My Bibliography.
+• Since you must begin NIHMS submission upon acceptance, authors or delegates uploading a manuscript to NIHMS may have to use the manual method instead of DOI or PMID, because these identifiers are not available so soon after acceptance by the journal.
 This creates an incomplete record.
-If this record is not later integrated with an official PubMed record or proper citation and DOI, it may remain "In process at NIHMS" and be flagged as non-compliant on subsequent RPPRs.
+If this record is not later integrated with an official PubMed record or proper citation and DOI, it may remain "In process at NIHMS" and can be flagged as non-compliant on subsequent RPPRs.
 If you must create a record this way, make sure you revisit it after publication to add a complete citation and match it to a PMID (or DOI).

 • Populate from: